maflcko/b-c-gui-translations-review/reviews/sl.md

         <translation>Ali naj se prikaže upravljanje z DPBT</translation>

 YES
-The translation is missing a question mark or a verb form to clearly indicate the conditional or interrogative nature of "Whether to show PSBT controls."
-A clearer, more accurate translation in Slovene would be:
+There is a typographical error in the translation: "DPBT" instead of "PSBT".
+Also, the translation could be a bit more explicit to match the original meaning.

+Correct translation:
-"Ali naj se prikažejo kontrolniki PSBT."
+Ali naj se prikaže upravljanje s PSBT.

+This keeps the term "PSBT" as in the original, which is a specific technical acronym.
 ```

 ```
         <source>Third-party transaction URLs</source>
         <translation>Zunanji URL-ji</translation>

 YES
-The translation "Zunanji URL-ji" means "External URLs" rather than "Third-party transaction URLs".
-It omits the concept of "transaction" which is important in the context of Bitcoin.
-A more accurate translation would include the word for "transaction" (transakcija).
+The translation "Zunanji URL-ji" merely means "External URLs" and omits the key concepts of "third-party" and "transaction".
+It is not an accurate translation.

 Correct translation:
-"Tretji strani URL-ji transakcij"
-or more naturally:
-"URL-ji transakcij tretjih oseb"
+URL-ji tretjih oseb za transakcije
 ```

 ```